tomecho/urban-barnacle/README.md

 3. recover files from container
     * `docker cp container:/app/output.db /root/output.db`

+## Misc helper scripts
+1. normalize_source_location.py - when source pdf is broken down into smaller (50000 page) chunks before processing the pages are wrong from the source pdf, this corrects them.

 ## Performance considerations
+for img_pdf_ocr.py, which is the biggest part

 * i/o and cpu heavy, ram not so much
 * 2 vCores and 4gb of ram will result in process crashing
 * past 4 vCores it doesn't seem to effect anything, there isn't much going on in parallel